State data is not provided by WhatCounts. If a contact does not have a state data in their profile, they will not be included in the Segment.

 - Repeat for each state

-- Make a Segmentation Rule for subscribers that do not have a state in their profile as well so you can target those subscribers differently.
+- Make a Segmentation Rule for contacts that do not have a state in their profile as well so you can target those contacts differently.
 The Operator field should be “Is Null” and another Condition should be added for “Equals” blank.
 (See Pro Tip)